dkameoka/conventional-git-message-py/README.md

 ## Conventional Rules Supported
 * Follow the format: `type(scope)!: short description` followed by an empty line and the body and footer.
-* Type must be one of the following: build, change, chore, ci, deprecate, docs, feat, fix, perf, refactor, remove, revert, security, style, or test.
+* Type must be one of the following: build, change, chore, ci, deprecate, docs, feat, fix, perf, refactor, remove, revert, security, style, test, or wip.
 * (Scope) is an optional noun that describes the code section.
 * The exclamation point is optional and it indicates breaking changes.